instrumental-products/quizgame/.github/CONTRIBUTING.md

 Open a Discussion (Ideas) outlining:
 - Problem & motivation
 - Proposed change & alternatives
-- UX/devex impact
+- User experience impact
 - Migration/compat guidance

-A maintainer may label the discussion **`approved`** if it’s aligned.
-Only then are feature PRs welcomed.
+A maintainer may label the discussion **`approved`** if it's aligned.
+Only then are new feature PRs welcomed.

 ## Bug-fix PRs
 Bug-fix PRs linked to an open **`bug`** Issue are welcomed.
-Please include tests when feasible and update docs if behavior changes.
+Please include testing instructions when feasible.
+Also propose updates to docs if behavior changes.

 ## Docs improvements
 PRs that fix typos/clarify docs are welcome and do **not** require an `approved` Discussion or `bug` Issue.